IAmJonoBo/Prometheus/docs/developer-experience.md

 1. **Refresh lockfile.** Run `poetry lock --no-update` to ensure `poetry.lock` matches the tip commit.
+1. **Run dependency preflight.** Execute
+   `python scripts/preflight_deps.py` to confirm the new lockfile still has binary wheels for every platform/python pair we support.
+Add `--json > preflight.json` when you need a machine-readable artefact or pass `--packages <name>` to focus on specific upgrades.
+If PyPI outages or private mirrors block the check, set `ALLOW_SDIST_FOR="pkg1,pkg2"` to grant a temporary sdist exception before you rerun `manage-deps.sh`.
-1. **Run preflight doctor.** Execute
+1. **(Optional) Run offline doctor.** Execute
-   `poetry run python scripts/offline_doctor.py --format table` to confirm Python, pip, Poetry, Docker, and the wheelhouse are ready without mutating the repository.
+   `poetry run python scripts/offline_doctor.py --format table` to confirm Python, pip, Poetry, Docker, and the wheelhouse cache are still healthy without mutating the repository.
 Add `--format json` when integrating the output into automation or dashboards.
 1. **Build wheelhouse.** Execute `INCLUDE_DEV=true EXTRAS=pii
+scripts/build-wheelhouse.sh`; the script exports wheels, `requirements.txt`,
+   and regenerates `constraints/production.txt` for pip consumers. **Note:**
-scripts/build-wheelhouse.sh`; the script exports wheels and `requirements.txt` under `vendor/wheelhouse/`. **Note:** The CI workflow now automatically builds and uploads the wheelhouse as part of the `app_bundle` artifact on every push to main and PR.
+   The CI workflow now automatically builds and uploads the wheelhouse as part of the `app_bundle` artifact on every push to main and PR.
 This includes:
    - All project dependencies (main + extras)
    - Development dependencies
    - `pip-audit` for offline security scanning